frogi12/mealPicker/README.md

-# mealPicker - a personal menu currator
+# mealPicker - a personal menu curator

 This project came about during the pandemic as an automation for meal planing.
 I was fed up with having to come up with meal ideas on the spot when I went shopping.
 I tried to have